Gedarel 30/150 Contraceptive Pill

 - You think you might be pregnant

-For more information on taking Gedarel during pregnancy and breastfeeding.
+See the BUMPS website for more information on taking Gedarel during pregnancy and breastfeeding.

 Gedarel 30/150 contains two active ingredients: ethinylestradoil and desogestrel.